Friday, March 11, 2005

 Publisher: Sceptre

-Spent the fortnight gone in the music room, reworking my year's fragments into a "sextet for overlapping soloists": piano, clarinet, 'cello, flute, oboe and violin, each in it’s own language of key, scale, and colour.
+Spent the fortnight gone in the music room, reworking my year's fragments into a "sextet for overlapping soloists": piano, clarinet, 'cello, flute, oboe and violin, each in its own language of key, scale, and colour.
 In the 1st set, each solo is interrupted by its successor; in the 2nd , each interruption is recontinued, in order.
 Revolutionary or gimmicky?
 Shan't know until it's finished and by then it'll be too late

 Cloud Atlas - David Mitchell